MacawNL/MvvmQuickCross/Readme.md

 - A PersonViewModel property in the application class

 Check the **TODO comments** in the Visual Studio **Task List** to find guidance on how to complete the generated project items.

+New-ViewModel will not overwrite existing files or code.
+If you want to recreate files or code fragments, remove the existing one(s) first.

 ## Code Snippets ##
 When you run the Install-Mvvm command, the C# code snippets file **MvvmQuickCross\Templates\MvvmQuickCross.snippet** is added to your class library project.
 When you import this snippets file into Visual Studio with the Code Snippets Manager (see [how](http://msdn.microsoft.com/en-us/library/ms165394\(v=vs.110\).aspx)), the code snippets described below become available for coding viewmodels.